NaimShk07/MERN_Stack_Interview_Prep/04_JavaScript/questions-answers/javascript_qna.md

 ---

-## 41. moduel scope and type of scopes
+## 41. module scope and type of scopes

 ---